lauralola/wicklow-animal-welfare/README.md

 3. An events section could be added so users can fundraising events.

-4. Rating section could be implemented.
+4. Rating section could be further implemented to use the average rating correctly.

 [Back to top](<#contents>)